Can Methylphenidate Make You Depressed?

 The most common methods of benzodiazepine detox include tapering, medication-assisted treatment, and psychotherapy.
 Most detox centers also introduce their clients to the 12-step process of addiction recovery, seeing as this is an essential tool for maintaining long-term sobriety.

 As it stands, medication-assisted treatment is one of the most effective treatment options for benzodiazepine detox.
-Recently, several studies have pointed out that Lyrica, also known as pregabalin (the generic name for the medication), can help alleviate the more severe symptoms associated with benzodiazepine withdrawal.
-But what exactly is Lyrica, and how does it help with benzodiazepine detox?
+Recently, several studies have pointed out that Lyrica, also known as pregabalin, can help alleviate the more severe symptoms associated with benzodiazepine withdrawal.
+Pregabalin, similar to gabapentin, affects receptors in the central nervous system, and is often used to treat neuropathic pain and fibromyalgia.
+It is thought that its action on gamma-aminobutyric acid (GABA) pathways may contribute to its efficacy in managing withdrawal symptoms.
+Given the similarities in the mechanisms of action, it is important to consider the potential for overlapping effects with other cns drugs.

 Does Lyrica Help With Benzo Detox?

-A recent study published in European Psychiatry suggests that Lyrica can help alleviate the more severe symptoms associated with benzodiazepine detox.
-The study’s conclusion means that this is an efficacious treatment for benzodiazepine withdrawal, but it is much more effective when combined with other proven detox methods.
+A recent placebo-controlled study published in European Psychiatry suggests that Lyrica can help alleviate the more severe symptoms associated with benzodiazepine detox.
+The study’s conclusion means that this is an efficacious treatment for benzodiazepine withdrawal syndrome, but it is much more effective when combined with other proven detox methods.
 Lyrica itself is most commonly prescribed to treat generalized anxiety disorder, epilepsy, or chronic nerve pain.

 This medication works by reducing the pain signals that the central nervous system sends to the brain.
 It is not a narcotic; it is an anticonvulsant medication that can be habit-forming but is not more addictive than an opioid narcotic.
 While numerous studies are still taking place, there is ample scientific evidence that points towards the fact that this medication can be highly beneficial in preventing symptoms of benzodiazepine detox that can lead to serious health-related complications.